sp00p/kukita-docs/untitled-1.md

 This module contains the commands that are supported by Kukita Bot to manage your server economy.
 To get more money, all you have to do is chat!

+## ChickenFight

+Usage: `.cf <bet amount>`

+This command lets you bet on a chicken fight.

-## Money
+## CreateAccount

-Usage: `.money`
+Usage: `.create`

-This command will send you the amount of money you currently have.

-!!! important "New Commands"
+This command creates an account for you so that you can start playing games and earning xp.

 ## Daily

 Usage: `.daily`

-You can use this command once a day to get $100.
+This command gives you a day's worth of coins.

+## Dice

+Usage: `.dice <bet amount> [over/under]`

+This command lets you play dice against the bot.

+## Inventory

+Usage: `.inv`

+This command shows you all the items you have in your inventory.

 ## Leaderboard

-Usage: `.leaderboard`
+Usage: `.lb`

-This command will show the top 10 richest players in your server
+This command displays the bot's top 10 richest players.

 ## Pay

-Usage: `.pay @user <value>`
+Usage: `.pay`

-This command will let you pay another user.
+This command lets you pay another user.

+## Profile

+Usage: `.profile`

+This command displays your profile.

+## Rob

+Usage: `.rob <user>`

+This command lets you rob another user.

+## Roulette

+Usage: `.rl <bet amount> [red/black/green] [even/odd]`

+This command allows you to play roulette.
+Note: You must either input a color or even/odd to play.

+## Shop

+Usage: `.shop || .shop ranks`

+This command will display the item or rank shop depending on which command you use.
+To purchase an item, type either `.shop buy <item name>` for an item or `.shop ranks buy <rank name>` for a rank.
+If you decide to purchase a rank, it will be displayed on your profile immediately afterwards.

+## Slots

+Usage: `.slots <bet amount>`

+This command allows you to play slots.

+## Weekly

+Usage: `.weekly`

+This command gives you a week's worth of coins.

 ## Work

 Usage: `.work`

-This command lets you work once every 4 hours.
+This command lets you work once every 4 hours for coins.

-## Coming Soon

-* Shop System
-* Gambling/Minigames with money